dag-hammarskjold-library/hzn/README.md

 ###### Requirements:

 * Perl version 5.10 or above
+  * [Strawberry Perl](http://strawberryperl.com/) is recommended, as it comes packaged with most of this module's dependencies
 * Local connection to Horizon database.
 * Local installation of ```isql``` command line tool in PATH
 * Environment variables HORIZON_USERNAME and HORIZON_PASSWORD set to valid credentials.
 * For exporting MARC:
   * [DLX::MARC]()
-* For exporting to a Mongo instance:
+* For exporting to MongoDB / writing file links:
   * [MongoDB](https://metacpan.org/pod/MongoDB)
-  * Valid connection sting granting read access to a MongoDB instance with collections named "bib" and "auth"
+  * Valid connection sting granting read access to a MongoDB instance with collections named "bib", "auth", and "files"